Thompson Roof Cleaning and Power Washing Reviews NJ

 What is Roof Cleaning?

 Roof cleaning is not “pressure washing”.
 Pressure washing is too aggressive since the shingle is fragile and expensive.
 Black streaks and dark staining is a bacteria.
-They spread through airborne spores.
-They do not choose where to land.
-They land everywhere but will grow faster on the north sides of the house.
-These sides hold more moisture since there is less sunlight.
+They spread through airborne spores and do not choose where to land.
+Spores land everywhere but will grow faster on the north sides of the house.
+North sides hold more moisture since there is less sunlight.
 This process started the day the roof was installed.

 Roof cleaning jobs are approached more like “pest control” rather than a “cleaning”.
 It is best to treat the entire area to achieve a full sterilization.
 Once the roof is fully sterilized it is like starting at day one when a new sterile shingle was pulled from its package and installed to the roof.
 Once the roof is completely sterile it will remain stain-free for an extended period of time.
 If you calculate how long it took to get to this point, that is how long it will take to get back to this point once the roof is fully sterilized.